 A 2016 November supermoon rising above Lick Observatory in California.
 (Photo: Wilson Lam/Flickr)

 "The moon on the breast of the new-fallen snow, Gave a lustre of midday to objects below,

 When what to my wondering eyes did appear, But a miniature sleigh and eight tiny rein-deer."

 -- 'Twas the Night Before Christmas, Clement Clarke Moore

 2018's last full moon will reach its peak at approximately 12:48 p.m. on Dec 22.
+The full moon will also be the longest one of the year and will appear for about three days surrounding it's peak time.
 By the time Dec.
 25 rolls around, there should still be plenty of moonlight for Santa and his team of reindeer to navigate by.

 While the Old Farmer's Almanac referred to December's big lunar event as the "Cold Full Moon," native people of North America also referred to it as the "Big Spirit Moon," "Blue Moon," and the "Snow Moon."
 In New Zealand, where summer will soon be underway, this lunar season is described as "birds are now sitting in their nests."

 Catch the Ursids meteor shower (Dec.
 23-24)

 While the Ursids have a tough act to follow after the spectacular Geminids, this annual meteor shower is still capable of throwing down up to 10 shooting stars per hour.
 Originating from debris shed by Comet 8P/Tuttle, the Ursids appear to stream from the constellation Ursa Minor.
 Bundle up, get comfortable, and gaze up on the evening of the 23rd or 24th to catch the peak of this holiday shower.